suyashkumar/auth/README.md

 # auth [WIP]
 A simple (but opinionated) Golang authentication library with a very simple interface (below).
-A gRPC microservice wrapping this interface is in progress and can be found at suyashkumar/auth-grpc.
+A gRPC microservice wrapping this interface is in progress and can be found at suyashkumar/auth-grpc soon.

 ```go
 type Auth interface {